Remarkable Ocean Habitat Faces Mounting Threats

 Cashes Ledge is a unique underwater mountain range located 80 miles off the coast of Cape Ann.
-This special place faces threats from fishing, industrial development, and climate change, and is in need of permanent protection.
+This special place faces threats from fishing, industrial development, and climate change.
+It needs permanent protection.

 CLF in Action

-The Gulf of Maine is warming faster than 99 percent of the world’s oceans.
-Now, more than ever, it needs a fully protected marine area, which scientists say are more resilient to the effects of climate change.
+The Gulf of Maine is warming faster than most of the world’s oceans.
+Now, more than ever, it needs a fully protected marine area, which scientists say is more resilient to the effects of climate change.
 Because of its noted scientific importance, Cashes Ledge should fill this role.
-Setting aside some areas with comprehensive protection is critical as New England begins to understand how to respond and rebound from climate change.
+Setting aside some ocean areas with strong protections is critical as New England begins to understand how to respond and rebound from climate change.